BertoRovina/smart-clocking-system-api/README.md

 - Project being created using Spring Boot and Java 8
-- MySQL Datavase with JPA and Spring Data JPA
+- MySQL Database with JPA and Spring Data JPA
 - Authentication and authorization with Spring Security abd JWT tokens (JSON Web Token)
 - Database migration with Flyway
 - Unit tests with JUnit and Mockito